 Men with different body shapes, levels of muscularity, and degrees of leanness.
 Illustrated by Shane Duquette.

-How to Build an Attractive Physique
+How to Build an Aesthetic Physique

 We’ll cover the attractiveness research.
 We’ve spoken to some of the study authors.
 We also went deeper, testing our hypotheses by conducting our own surveys.
 We collected thousands of responses for each: survey 1 and survey 2.

 But be warned: this article is long.
 If you don’t want to read the whole thing, here’s a simple trick to improve your appearance: have a drink.
-It will boost your attractiveness (to yourself) by 50%.
+It will boost your aesthetics (to yourself) by 50%.
 This is called “The Reverse Beer Goggles Effect,” also known as Beauty is in the Eye of the Beer Holder (study).
 It’s not a perfect solution, but it will save you twenty minutes of reading.

 Illustration showing a bodybuilder flexing his arms.